-Reloading ammo you may have considered annealing brass case necks, but were hesitant.
-Possibly looking at some YouTube videos of annealing you concluded guessing brass temperature by color being just a guess & potentially dangerous, and you would be absolutely correct.
-Without annealing, brass usually begins to fails after 5 to 7 firings with cracked necks.
+You may have considered annealing brass case necks, but were hesitant.
+Viewing some YouTube annealing videos you concluded guessing brass temperature by color being a wild guess, potentially dangerous, and you would be absolutely correct.
+Without annealing, brass usually begins failing after 5 to 7 firings, with cracked necks.
 A bench rest shooter set a 5 shot .861” group record at 600 yards a number of years back.
-He anneals after every firing, it was the 58th time he fired this brass (tight custom chamber).
-It’s a well-documented fact correct brass case neck annealing increases accuracy and lengthens case life.
+He stated he anneals after every firing, it was the 58th time he fired this brass (tight custom chamber).
+It’s well-documented correct brass case neck annealing increases accuracy and lengthens case life.
 The Anneal-Rite guarantees perfect results every time, annealing 500 to 600 cases per hour.
-This is twice as fast as the induction unit and at a fraction of its cost.
+This is twice as fast as the induction unit and at a fraction of its cost

 Correct cartridge case neck annealing is incredibly beneficial, increasing the life of your brass and tightening your groups.
 However, if annealing isn’t done properly, not only are these benefits nullified, but the resulting brass can be dangerous.
 With proper annealing, which is guaranteed with the Anneal-Rite, you always get precise results.